1. What is Pay Equity?

 4. Pay equity claim process:

-Additional information on the pay equity process is available on the Te Kawa Mataaho Public Services Commission website: Pay Equity Claimant and Comparators Process
+Additional information on the pay equity process is available on the Te Kawa Mataaho Public Service Commission website: Pay Equity Claimant and Comparators Process

 5. What’s happening now?